-difference is primarily due to how each assessment accounts for certain types of resources as well as how the reserve margin is calculated.
-In particular, MISO notes that the MTEP report does not include "low-certainty" resources; whereas the NERC assessment includes these resources in the overall supply pool.
-In 2020-2021 there are 2.3 GW of "low-certainty" resources which MISO did not include in its base case.
+resources; whereas the NERC assessment includes these resources in the overall supply pool.133 In 2020-2021 there are 2.3 GW of "low-certainty" resources which MISO did not include in its base case.
 If MISO had included these resources in 2020-2021, the MISO assessment would have been above the target reserve margin, similar to the NERC assessment.
 MISO also explains that the MISO and NERC assessments differ in how the reserve margin percent is calculated.
 MISO's calculation of the reserve margin counts DR as a resource while the NERC assessment has DR calculated on the demand side.
 MISO however notes that while the reserve margin percent will be slightly different, the absolute GW shortfall/surplus is the same between the two assessments.